stemey/baucis/README.md

     npm install baucis

-An example of creating a REST API from a Mongoose schema:
+An example of creating a REST API from a couple Mongoose schemata:

-    // Define a couple Mongoose schemata
     var Vegetable = new mongoose.Schema({
       name: String
     });